kubrickfr/avsc-wiki/API.md

 + `size` {Number} New buffer size in bytes.

 This method resizes the internal buffer used to encode all types.
-You should only ever need to call this if you are encoding very large values and need to reclaim memory.
+You can call this method if you are encoding very large values and need to reclaim memory.
+In some cases, it can also be beneficial to call this method at startup with a sufficiently large buffer size to allow the JavaScript engine to better optimize encoding.

 #### Class `ArrayType(attrs, [opts])`